 Spanish cuisine is all about simple dishes jam-packed with flavour.
 From barbecued seafood dishes to tapas, Spain shows their passion for their cuisine.
 The pride the Spanish people have for their food shines through in dishes prepared with fresh produce and seasonings that complement these simple ingredients perfectly.
 These dishes are easy to recreate in the UK.
-Tapas and barbeques are the perfect way to enjoy that last few days of summer as we wind down into the coming winter months.
-These dishes will liven up any dinner party, or you can serve them up - maybe not the sangria! - as an easy lunch-time snack.
+Tapas and barbecues are the perfect way to enjoy that last few days of summer.
+These dishes will liven up any dinner party, or you can serve them up - although maybe not the sangria! - as an easy lunch-time snack.

 Ensalada de Tomate (Tomato Salad)

 Perhaps one of the most straightforward starters in Spanish cuisine, this tomato salad recipe is the perfect healthy sharer.
 The salad is a combination of fresh tomatoes and a garlic basil paste.
 When you serve this dish, it is a good idea to seek out some more interesting tomatoes such as heirloom or beefsteak tomatoes.
 These may not be available at high street supermarkets.
 Instead, take a trip to your local farmer’s market or greengrocer and have a look at their fresh produce.

 1 x tbsp olive oil